cinch-project/docs/index.md

 | Azure SQL Database   | 12.0            | N/A              |
 | SQLite               | 3.9             | October 10, 2016 |

-{: .highlight}
+{: .note}
 MySQL, MariaDB, PostgreSQL, SQL Server tested with GCP, AWS RDS, Amazon Aurora and Azure.
 It is very likely Cinch will work with other solutions based on these databases.

 ## Migration Store Support